Pest Problems

 Smell | None | Nests smell awful |

-The field mouse is one of the most widespread species in the UK.
-Their natural habitat is the woods, that is why the species is also known as (wood mice).
-These small rodents plant trees in the woods while hiding their seeds in underground burrows and forgetting about them.
-Field mice are an important part of the woods.
-They plant trees and provide other habitants of the forest with prey.
 Nocturnal birds, foxes, coyotes, snakes and others, all feed on tiny brown field mice.
-This makes them extremely cautions and hard to catch.
-They won’t just fall in a trap, they will observe that trap for a couple of days before deciding to near it.
+This makes them extremely cautious and hard to catch.
+They won’t just fall into a trap, they will observe that trap for a couple of days before deciding to near it.

-They usually don’t infest urban areas, so it is not often that you see a field mouse in the house.
+Field mice usually don’t infest urban areas, so it is not often that you see a field mouse in the house.
 Field mice are found only in properties around open fields, forests, big gardens, farms and others.
-There is usually plenty of food for wood mice in the woods, however, the shelter, warmth and protection of a human house has no match.
-Infestations usually happen during the cold months.
-If you haven’t seen any clues that your property is being infested by the arrival of spring you may have a colony in your basement and walls.
+There is usually plenty of food for wood mice in the woods, however, the shelter, warmth and protection of a human house have no match.

-They are.
-Not only can they cost you a lot of money on repairs caused by those rodents on wooden frames, plastic pipes and cables, but the wood mouse is also a carrier of the “Hantavirus Pulmonary Syndrome” virus.
-This respiratory illness could be lethal to humans.
 The bad thing is, that it’s much harder to notice a field mouse infestation.
-Their nest doesn’t smell, they only get out at night and they may not even feed on your food supply.
+Their nest doesn’t smell, they don’t get out during the day, only at night, and they may not even feed on your food supply.
 All of this is making them kind of stealthy invaders.
-This species pose more danger to commercial properties and storage facilities but will infest homes as well on rare occasions.
+This species poses more danger to commercial properties and storage facilities but will infest homes as well on rare occasions.

 There is always an easy way out, contact our professionals to exterminate the critters for you.